gaiaresources/abis-mapping/docs/pages/submission_properties.md

 title: Submission Properties Form
 ---

-# SUBMISSION PROPERTIES FORM INSTRUCTIONS
+# DATASET PROPERTIES FORM INSTRUCTIONS
 ## Intended Usage

 This dataset properties form must be filled by data providers to provide the